mister-abdurahman/node-documentation/note.md

 # Advanced filtering:

 like filtering for a greater than or less than value, we do so by passing our attr {gte, gt, lte, lt} in [] and then adding the $ sign (using the replace method).
+We also looked at sorting.

+# Field limiting:

+using mongoose select method and parsing a string of all the parameters separated by space, adding ia minus means to exclude a parameter rsther than select it to use.

+We can also permanently hide a data in the model file by setting "select" to false.

+# Pagination:

+Using limit and skip mongoose methods

+# Aliasing:

+prefilling queries to fetch for a speific kind of data. e.g: cheap and rated watches. using middlewares to set queries and assigning them to specific routes.

+# Refactoring:

+functions are refactored to classes with methods.